0n0w1c/canisters/readme.md

 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
 This is true for "planes, trains and automobiles".

-Rocket Silo Rocket launched cargo pods deliver reusable canisters*.
+Rocket silo rocket launched cargo pods deliver reusable canisters*.
 Note: These are not accounted for with in-game inventory checks.
 \* - Tin is a bit fragile for the harsh rigors of space, and suffers from attrition, but is economical.